khiner/flowgrid_old/README.md

 ![](docs/quick-demo.gif)

-Inspired by [Tim Exile's Flow Machine](https://youtu.be/SLguU77xuQA), I am aiming to build something that;
+Inspired by [Tim Exile's Flow Machine](https://youtu.be/SLguU77xuQA), I am aiming to build something that:
 * is the most fun jam box (for me) that I can make for the Push 2 and a Mac
+* acts as a central routing and processing interface to external gear (MIDI, audio, CV etc)
 * provides a hierarchically composable playing interface, with access to high-level musical control features, as well as low-level audio processor details
 * exposes as much control as possible over processes meaningful to the audio output (e.g. providing modular controls to program events like track or processor creation and deletion)
 * is an intuitive and quick functional test bed for instrument ideas